 Day One — Port of Entry, Marvel SuperHero Island, and Toon Lagoon

 Begin your day with a quick breakfast at one of several counter service spots, including a branch of Cinnabon.
 Take a few moments to appreciate the incredible architecture here.

 the attractions that this amazing land has to offer.
 Whether you are a Marvel comics fan or not, the rides here are nothing short of spectacular.

 Begin with The Amazing Adventures of Spiderman.
 This “most technologically advanced theme park attraction in the world” lives up to the hype in every way.
 Consequently, the queue becomes packed quickly and tends to stay full all day.
 Ride The Incredible Hulk next, then circle the island for the rest of the rides.

 This island, based on the Sunday comics, must be seen to be believed.
 Everything is larger than life here, and there is water, water everywhere.
 The major attractions here are Dudley Do-Right’s Ripsaw Falls and Popeye and Bluto’s Bilge Rat Barges.
 This is an excellent spot to end your first day since you will likely get soaked.

 Day Two — Jurassic Park, The Lost Continent, and Seuss Landing

-Make your way directly to the Jurassic Park River Adventure.
+Jurassic World’s new VelociCoaster will certainly get your blood pumping.
+Universal’s new roller coaster does not disappoint.
+Be sure to also make your way to the Jurassic Park River Adventure.
 The ride is extraordinarily popular and the queue becomes long quickly.
 You will likely get wet, possibly soaked, but you will have the rest of the day to dry out.